amirunpri2018/deploy-chip-classifier/README.md

 # deploy-chip-classifier

 A GBDX task to deploy a trained [Keras](https://keras.io/) classifier on a set of target image chips.
-The task returns a json file 'classified.json' containing the input chip names, each with a classification result and confidence score.
+The task returns a json file 'classified.json', which contains the input chip names, each with a classification result and confidence score.
 Note that if the model was trained using a Theano [backend](https://keras.io/backend/) the deploy-chip-classifier-theano task name should be used.

 ## Run